vrabaud/workshop_2012/lbpr.rst

 .. note::

    Fast growth around the world.
-This is similar to our use base.
+This is similar to our user base.
 First a few of us in Willow.
 Then a few grad students.
 Then a few labs.
 Then a few schools.
 Now many schools and labs around the world.

 Worldwide community
 -------------------